 The contractor or subcontractor shall ensure that any document or material that may contain classified information is reviewed by either a Federal Government or a Contractor Derivative Classifier in accordance with classification regulations including mandatory DOE directives and classification/declassification guidance furnished to the contractor by the Department of Energy to determine whether it contains classified information prior to dissemination.
+For information which is not addressed in classification/declassification/declassification/declassification/declassification/declassification/declassification/declassification guidance furnished to the contractor by the Department of Energy to determine whether it contains classified information prior to dissemination.
 For information which is not addressed in classification/declassification guidance, but whose sensitivity appears to warrant classification, the contractor or subcontractor shall ensure that such information is reviewed by a Federal Government Original Classifier.

 In addition, the contractor or subcontractor shall ensure that existing classified documents (containing either Restricted Data or Formerly Restricted Data or National Security Information) which are in its possession or under its control are periodically reviewed by a Federal Government or Contractor Derivative Declassifier in accordance with classification regulations, mandatory DOE directives and classification/declassification guidance furnished to the contractor by the Department of Energy to determine if the documents are no longer appropriately classified.
-Priorities for declassification review of classified documents shall be based on the degree of public and researcher interest and the likelihood of declassification upon review.
-Documents which no longer contain classified information are to be declassified.
+Priorities for declassification review of classified documents shall be based on the degree of public and researcher interest and the likelihood of declassified.
 Declassified documents then shall be reviewed to determine if they are publicly releasable.
 Documents which are declassified and determined to be publicly releasable are to be made available to the public in order to maximize the public's access to as much Government information as possible while minimizing security costs.